adonisjs/fold/README.md

 ## Calling methods
 You can also call class methods to look up/inject dependencies automatically.

-In the following example, the `UserService.find` method needs an instance of the Database class, and the `container.call` method will look at the `containerInjections` property to find the values to inject.
+In the following example, the `UserService.find` method needs an instance of the Database class.
+The `container.call` method will look at the `containerInjections` property to find the values to inject.

 ```ts
 class Database {}